This post may contain affiliate links. Please read our disclosure policy.

 Why This Recipe Works Every Time

 This recipe doesn’t rely on complicated techniques—just slow roasting, good seasoning, and a solid barbecue sauce.
-Pork neckbones are naturally flavorful, so giving them time to break down is the real key.
-Oven roasting allows the flavors to deepen and gives the meat a beautiful crust you just can’t get from boiling alone.
+Pork neckbones are naturally flavorful, given their marbling of fat so giving them time to break down is the real key.
+Many pork recipes can be bland which is something I wanted to avoid here.
+Oven-roasting allows the flavors to deepen and gives the meat a beautiful crust you just can’t get from boiling alone.

 How to make Barbecue Neckbones